feiyang-cai/osr_vit/readme.md

 ## Train
 <span style="color:green">
-"note.txt" contains the complete scripts of training and evaluating for each experiment.
+"scripts.txt" contains the complete scripts of training and evaluating for each experiment.
 </span>

 ### Stage 1 (Closed set training)